roa-2022/Story-Map/README.md

 ## Add a new story

 MVP - 	This page will display a form that allows a visitor to add a story to the database.
 The details will need to include a name for the story, a region associated with the story, the actual story itself and an image to be connected with it.
+A user will also be able to pin the location they most want associated with the story using the map

 MVP+-		Restricted Access to this page, logged in users only

 ## View a Single Story